jcostom/dnsomatic-update/README.md

 # dnsomatic-update

-**Please Note**: I'm not planning on updating this container any longer.
-Its functionality has been merged into another tool I built that handles DDNS updates for Cloudflare, DNS Made Easy, or DNS-O-Matic.
-You can find that one at [jcostom/ddnsup](https://github.com/jcostom/ddnsup).
+**Please Note**: Effective July 27, 2023, I'm archiving this project.
+Its functionality has migrated to a newer tool that works for CloudFlare, DNS Made Easy, and DNS-O-Matic.
+It's found at [jcostom/ddnsup](https://github.com/jcostom/ddnsup).

 Lightweight DNS-o-Matic Updater in Python.